openharmony/docs/docs-en/subsystems/overview.md

 ## Basic Concepts<a name="section175012297491"></a>

-Camera is one of the services provided by the OpenHarmony media subsystem.
+Camera is one of the services provided by the OpenHarmony multimedia subsystem.
 The camera module provides recording, preview, and photographing features and supports concurrent stream reading by multiple users.

 It is considered good practice that you understand the following concepts before starting development: